hello-efficiency-inc/raven-reader/README.md

 RSS Reader v2.0
 ==============

 Simple rss reader where you can subscribe to rss feed and read it later offline.
+For previous version please refer [legacy branch](https://github.com/mrgodhani/rss-reader/tree/legacy).

 ## Usage